 By Mick Roberts ©

-ESTABLISHED on the back of mining and the thirsts it created, there’s a pub about 20kms from Orange, in central west NSW that survives from those heady days when gold raised the hopes of many, but brought disappointment to just as many.
+ESTABLISHED on the back of mining and the thirsts it created, there’s a pub about 20kms from Orange, in central west NSW that survives from those heady days when gold raised the hopes of many, and brought disappointment to many more.

 The story of the Forest Reef Tavern revolves around two families – the Noonans and the Slatterys.
 At different times they owned and operated the historic watering hole for a combined 170 years.